Pasir Ris MRT station: EWL station upgrades

 Like the other elevated MRT stations, Pasir Ris station did not initially have platform screen doors installed.
 On 25 January 2008, the Land Transport Authority (LTA) announced the installation half-height platform screen doors on elevated stations to improve safety on elevated stations.
 The installation began at Pasir Ris station in August 2009 and the doors began operations later in November.
 High-volume low-speed fans were installed above the platforms of the station between 2012 and 2013 as part of a national programme to improve ventaliation at station platforms.

 On 29 June 2018, the Land Transport Authority (LTA) announced that the EWL overrun viaducts would be extended by 150 metres.
 A new crossover, in conjunction with the implementation of communications-based train control (CBTC), will allow faster turnarounds for trains and segregation of platforms at the terminus.
 The station's operations will be unaffected by the works as the enhancement works will be done away from the station itself.
 In March 2019, the contract for the construction of new overrun and crossover tracks was awarded to China Civil Engineering Construction Corporation Branch Office Singapore / Gates PCM Construction Ltd (JV).
 The S$56.7 million (US$ million) contract included the partial removal of existing overrun tracks.
 Construction commenced in 2019 and was completed in May 2024.
-Currently only off service trains uses the Turnback tracks.
+As of 2022, only off-service trains uses the turnback tracks.